opendatamesh-initiative/odm-site-platform/docs/overview/index.md

 - **Data Marketplace Workflow Management** — APIs that orchestrate workflows controlling user access to data product outputs, ensuring smooth and secure marketplace operations.

+!!! info

-> **Note:** The Open Data Mesh Platform isn’t meant to replace low-level infrastructure tools (like CI/CD pipeline logic).
-Instead, it provides a higher-level abstraction that orchestrates end-to-end data product processes, shielding users from the complexity of low-level tasks, whose implementation depends on the specifics of the underlying infrastructure technologies.
+    _The Open Data Mesh Platform isn’t meant to replace low-level infrastructure tools (like CI/CD pipeline logic).
+Instead, it provides a higher-level abstraction that orchestrates end-to-end data product processes, shielding users from the complexity of low-level tasks, whose implementation depends on the specifics of the underlying infrastructure technologies._

 ## Blindata Integration